 There is a lot to process, even in this summary figure.
 The main takeaway is that, even for items that show some evidence for active updating, the values of ϕ are still quite low in absolute terms.
 Only two groups of items have median ϕ values above 0.6: public spending and religious activity.
 In general, then, it is accurate to say that most of the “change” measured by the GSS is not persistent but some combination of measurement error and short-term fluctuations.3

 Consistent with the findings and theory of Vaisey and Lizardo (2016), we see that over half of items in the gender, family, race, sex, civil liberties, and confidence in institutions groups show no evidence for updating (see Appendix B).
 Views on these “core” issues are likely shaped by early socialization experiences and mostly settled by the time a respondent reaches adulthood (and thus becomes eligible to participate in the GSS).
 This means that, for most of these items, social change must occur through cohort succession rather than through individual change.

+One threat to our analysis is low consistency limiting our ability to identify persistent change.
+To , we can compare composite scales to the individual items that comprise these scales, as composite scales should be less subject to random error.
+Figure #### plots the beta and phu estimates for six scales compared to the items that comprise them.
+If …, then .
+However, in figure, we see that the composite scale has a higher beta estimate, but generally no different of a phi estimate, as the items it comprises.

 There are several exceptions to this general pattern, however, even in categories with otherwise very low ϕ values.
 The items with the largest values generally have one or more attributes in common.
 We consider these attributes one by one in order to give some general impressions of the pattern.